-Lenndy chooses to advertise their flattering average interest rate, with no mention of actual returns: Not on the landing page, not on the Statistics page, and not in the 2018 overview blog post.
-Judging by my 6-month experience, actual returns on Lenndy may be significantly lower than the advertised interest rate, due to late loans.
+Lenndy chooses to advertise their flattering average interest rate, with no mention of actual historic returns: Not on the landing page, not on the Statistics page, and not in the 2018 overview blog post.
+Late loans and bad debts can have a significant impact on returns.

 Investor portfolio status and distribution

 The investor Dashboard includes an overview of loan status.
 It’s possible to switch from numbers to amounts, but not percentages.
 Some of my comments under “Full loan book status” also apply here, but this display is less misleading.
-It shows defaults (but does not show bad debts), and also separates repaid loans from those sold or bought-back, a nice touch.
+It shows defaults (but does not show bad debts).
+To this day I’m not sure what the two bottom rows mean.

 The Portfolio page includes a detailed list of loans owned by the user.
-It’s OK, but does not give a good enough overview of the user’s portfolio distribution among loan originators, loan status etc. I recommend using the interactive chart I suggested under “Full loan book status” for this page as well.
+It’s OK, but does not give a good enough overview of the user’s portfolio distribution among loan originators, loan status etc. I recommend Lenndy to use the interactive chart I suggested under “Full loan book status” for this page as well.

 Investor portfolio returns

-Lenndy shows investors the average Annual Percentage Rate of their loans, but not the actual returns.
-In my own Lenndy portfolio the average APR is 12%, but the actual return is 10% (XIRR, calculated in Excel).
+Lenndy shows investors the average Annual Percentage Rate of their loans, but not the actual historic return.

 Stating the risk